hybp/HB_Study/content/Data Structure and Algorithm/Fine Tuning Python Sorting.md

 Before diving in, we need to understand what we are actually doing when we are "sorting".

 We need to be able to do 2 things in order to sort.
 1. Compare 2 elements (sort uses the < (```__lt__()```) operator)
 2. Move elements

-Sorting numbers or texts is not very hard.
+Sorting numbers or texts is simple.
 However, you might have specific interests as to how you want the data to be sorted.
 To suit your interests, Python provides useful features to customize sorting in different ways.
 (Especially #1, #2: not really)

+One more fact worth keeping in mind while designing the comparison function is that
+- If you can compare 2 elements, you can sort the whole list (poset)
+- if all neighboring elements are sorted, the list is sorted

-### Sorting with Custom Key
+## Method 1: Sorting with Custom Key
 you might want to specify the "key" for comparing 2 objects.
 Python's sort supports this function.

 ```python